 BLOTTER: Broken window in Child Development Center is fixed, broken again week later

-Share: Monday, March 24, 2025 10:50 am: A homeless person was reported to be sleeping and yelling loudly on the third floor of the CA building.
+Share: Editorial note: The information provided in the police blotter has not been independently verified by the Courier.
+The details in this article are reported as provided by campus police, and readers should consider this when interpreting the information.
+Monday, March 24, 2025 10:50 am: A homeless person was reported to be sleeping and yelling loudly on the third floor of the CA building.
 They denied yelling and no report was taken.
-12:15 pm: The Pasadena Police Department received calls about someone threatening to jump off the R building, they were later escorted to Personal Counseling for treatment.
-2:01 pm: A student called campus police after a homeless person became upset and tried challenging the student to a fight for choosing to sit …
+12:15 pm: The Pasadena Police Department received calls about someone threatening to jump off the …

 PCC celebrates grand opening of new Sarafian building